rust-lang/reference/src/attributes/diagnostics.md

 The [LintNames] list the lint checks that are affected.
 The optional [LintReason] is described in [attributes.diagnostics.lint.reason].

 r[attributes.diagnostics.lint.allowed-positions]
-The lint attributes are allowed anywhere attributes are allowed.
+The lint attributes are allowed anywhere attributes are allowed except for [inline assembly templates].

 r[attributes.diagnostics.lint.duplicates]
 When a lint attribute is specified multiple times, it combines the union of all specified lints.
 The order matters when multiple levels are specified in the same place, which is described in [attributes.diagnostics.lint.override].